Geodels/gospl/docs/user_guide/index.rst

 User Guide
 ================

-This user guide covers essential features of :mod:`gospl`, mostly in the form of interactive Jupyter notebooks and Python scripts.
+This user guide covers essential features of goSPL, mostly in the form of interactive Jupyter notebooks and Python scripts.
 Reading this guide, you will learn:

 - data structure used in the gospl input file,
 - how to generate initial conditions like topography, precipitation and tectonic maps to force a simulation,